focus-editor/focus/LOG.md

     + Finish splitting the editor action functions
     + Modify the keymap to support hold actions (see Keymap for reference)
     + Alt+JK smooth scroll (hopefully the vim people will be happy)
+    + Support commenting out stuff in focus config
     + Ctrl+Alt+arrows to scroll
-    - Modify the config syntax highlighter so that it understands keymap
+    + Modify the config syntax highlighter so that it understands keymap
-        - Build compile time hash tables to test action names
+        + Build compile time hash tables to test action names
     - Ctrl-, to switch to another editor
-    - Support commenting out stuff in focus config
+    - Fix the hold actions - cancel them when a modifier is released too (have a list of active actions)

 - On del, when deleting a newline, delete until the text starts, if the line is empty (then maybe no whitespace trimming will be required)